thruthesky/site/README.md

 ## TODO

+* Complete translation for **Withcenter** and Katalk page.
+In en, korean, japanese, chinese.
+  * Ask Mr. Han for chinese translation.
+  * Ask Humie for japanese trnaslation.
+* Complete class comments.
+* Show menu of class comments on teacher page.

 * Use Ivy renderer.

-* Make the app main file size less than 250K gzipped.
+* Make the app `main.xxx...xxx.js` with `bundling` file size less than 1.5MB ( 400 gzipped ).
   * if needed, remove ionic component, angular material from header, and front page.

 * Use Angular Material.